Republic of the Congo entry requirements for Nigeria passport holders

 May be checked

 Nigerian passport holders need a visa to enter the Republic of the Congo.
-You must apply at the Congolese embassy in Abuja or the consulate in Lagos before you travel — there is no visa on arrival or e-visa option.
-Plan ahead, as processing can take up to two weeks.
+You must obtain this visa before you travel — there is no visa-on-arrival option for Nigerian citizens.
+Plan ahead and apply through the Congolese embassy or consulate, as the process takes time.

 Entry requirements